 Set the Text property of the new label to this expression:

-In the Orders entity, the Order Status field holds a value from the Orders Status option set.
-An option set is similar to an enumeration in other programming tools.
+In the Orders table, the Order Status field holds a value from the Orders Status choice.
+A choice is similar to an enumeration in other programming tools.
 Each set of options is defined in the database, so users can specify only those options that are in the set.
-The Orders Status option set is also global, not local, so you can use it in other entities:
+The Orders Status choice is also global, not local, so you can use it in other tables:

 Each option in a set has a name that appears if you show it in a label.
 These names can be localized, and the app recognizes the same option whether an English user selects Apple, a French user selects Pomme, or a Spanish user selects Manzana.
 For this reason, you can't create a formula that relies on a hard-coded string for an option, as this topic demonstrates later.